 Over the past few months, I have really been working hard at getting back on track with my diet and exercise plan.
-I have had a really strict diet, tried out a cleanse from Advocare, and set some pretty high standards for myself and what I want to achieve.
+I have followed structured diet plans before, tried out a cleanse from Advocare, and set some pretty high standards for myself and what I want to achieve.
 I have always looked up tips for starting a new exercise plan. and have found them really helpful.
-I wanted to share some of my own and the ones that I have found worked the best.
+I wanted to share some of my own and the ones that I have found worked the best..

 I am not a professional exercise coach or anything like that.
 But, I do know what it takes to start (and stop, and restart) an exercise plan after having four babies.
 I have worked really hard, and am still, over the years to keep my body healthy.

 It’s important to remember that not one plan is going to work for everyone.
 There are diet restrictions, health factors, and time factors that all come into play when trying to start a new exercise plan.